GautamDeepak/GEARS/Intro_RS_Prac05.md

 - Try and plot spectra for a Sentinel-2 image, instead of a Landsat-8 one.
 - Experiment with additional landcover classes
-- After completing this prac, you are ready to attempt Assessment#2
+- After completing this prac, you are ready to attempt Assessment#2.
+See [here](https://developers.google.com/earth-engine/guides/geometries) or todays lecture to learn how to use coordinates to create your AOI.

 ## 5. Complete script
 ```JavaScript